rdaysky/streem/README.md

 The callbacks work with **streem.Node** objects that have three attributes:

-* **level** — The level calculated from appropriate items.
+* **level** — The calculated level of the corresponding item.
 * **value** — The value of the corresponding item, or *None* if this node was inserted due to mandatory_levels requirements.
 * **children** — The result of *reduce* call on the sequence of child nodes (after *map* calls).

 Firstly, an iterator over top-level nodes is created and passed as argument to *reduce*.
 That iterator yields values that are the results of *map*(*node*) calls.
-If the node has no child nodes, its *children* attribute is set to *reduce*(empty sequence), which is calculated once at *streem* invocation.
-If child nodes are present, another iterator that yields values from that level is created and passed to another *reduce* call, and so on recursively.
+If a node has no child nodes, its *children* attribute is set to *reduce*(empty sequence), which is calculated once at *streem* invocation.
+If child nodes are present, another iterator that yields values from that level is created and passed to another *reduce* call, and so on recursively, the results of *reduce* calls being saved as the *children* attribute of the parent *Node*.

 The *reduce* callback can exit early after consuming only part of nodes provided by the iterator.
 In that case, items corresponding to nodes not consumed will be consumed from the source stream but not passed to any callbacks.